The lines are long fighting is strong and they’re breaking down the distance between right and wrong

 The words are both soothing and apocalyptic in Dylan’s view of for whom the bell tolls.

-They ring for the poor man’s son, for the lost sheep because God is the one and only one.
+They ring for the “poor man’s son, for the lost sheep because God is the one” and only one.

-In the second verse Dylan starts kindly with the blind and the deaf.
-Then he moves to the chosen few and the view in Revelation that the chosen ones will rule over the world.
-The bells toll not so kindly for those excluded from his evangelical point of view.
+In the second verse Dylan starts kindly with the “blind and the deaf.”
+Then he moves to the chosen few and the viewpoint in Revelation that only the chosen ones will rule over the world.

 In the third verse he invokes St. Catherine who one critic maintains is an incorrect Christian reference.
 The writer misses many references to this saint.